-This documentation describes one in a series of public use event files from the 2016 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
-Released as an ASCII data file (with related SAS, SPSS, and Stata programming statements) and SAS transport file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 2016.
-The file contains 65 variables and has a logical record length of 332 with an additional 2-byte carriage return/line feed at the end of each record.
-As illustrated below, this file consists of MEPS survey data obtained in the 2016 portion of Round 3, and Rounds 4 and 5 for Panel 20, as well as Rounds 1, 2, and the 2016 portion of Round 3 for Panel 21 (i.e., the rounds for the MEPS panels covering calendar year 2016).
+This documentation describes one in a series of public use event files from the 2017 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
+Released as an ASCII data file (with related SAS, SPSS, and Stata programming statements) and SAS transport file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 2017.
+The file contains 61 variables and has a logical record length of 331 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data obtained in the 2017 portion of Round 3, and Rounds 4 and 5 for Panel 21, as well as Rounds 1, 2, and the 2017 portion of Round 3 for Panel 22 (i.e., the rounds for the MEPS panels covering calendar year 2017).

 Each record on this event file represents a unique outpatient event; that is, an outpatient event reported by the household respondent.
-Outpatient events reported in Panel 21 Round 3 and known to have occurred after December 31, 2016 are not included on this file.
-In addition to expenditures related to this event, each record contains household-reported medical conditions associated with the outpatient visit.
+Outpatient events reported in Panel 22 Round 3 and known to have occurred after December 31, 2017 are not included on this file.